Have you recently started composting or are planning to start soon?

 If you do have access to chicken manure, you can now use it to make some really good compost that you can then use for your plants.
-In fact, adding chicken manure to your composting pile can be a great way to add some great ingredients for the food waste composting mix.
+In fact, adding chicken manure to your composting pile can be a great way to add some great ingredients for the mix.

 How chicken manure can be beneficial to compost

 Here are a few ways in which adding chicken manure to your compost can be so good:

 - There is a lot of organic matter that chicken manure will add to your compost mix.

 - This will improve the overall quality of the soil when the compost is used.

 Increases the water holding capacity of the soil:

 - Chicken manure improves the porousness of the soil.

 - As a result, it improves the ability of soil to retain water and keeps it moist.